 Writing a great blog post may come easily to some, but if you are reading this article, chances are you’re like me and you have to work for it.

-I started my first blog in 2009.
-I published long posts that made no clear points.
-They were written for no-one in particular.
-These posts never ranked in Google, so nobody ever read them.
+I started my first blog in 2009, publishing long posts that made no clear points.
+They were written for no-one in particular, never ranked in Google and as a result nobody ever read them.

 A decade of learning, failing, succeeding, and working with others in the content production space has helped me to form the process you’ll see in this post.